EmergeTools/emerge-android/snapshots/README.md

 ```

 You'll need to add a dependency on the `snapshots-annotations` artifact to use the
-`@IgnoreEmergeSnapshot` annotation.
-This is a lightweight library only containing annotations
+`@EmergeSnapshotConfig` annotation.
+This is a lightweight library only containing annotations and has a negligible impact on app size.
-the `snapshots-processor` leverages.

 ```kotlin
 dependencies {